How To Fix Cumulative Layout Shift (CLS) Issue in WordPress

 CLS Cumulative Layout Shift

 To get field data use Web Analytics by Cloudflare, which we have a guide for.
-Cloudflare Web Analytics shows the number of times the element shifted, its percentile of shifting time, and from where positions it moved to:
+Cloudflare Web Analytics shows the number of times the element shifted, its percentile of shifting time, and from where positions it moved:

 image 1